Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Evaluation

 \section{Evaluation}

-In this section we define the metrics we use to evaluate and compare the models and describe each of the four StackOverflow (SO) related downstream tasks, most of which come from prior research or Kaggle competitions.
-The four tasks we consider are question quality prediction \cite{KaggleQuality}, closed question prediction\cite{KaggleClosedPred}, named entity recognition (NER) \cite{tabassum2020code} and a novel task we formulate called obsoletion detection.
+In this section, we establish the metrics employed for evaluating and contrasting the models, while providing a comprehensive overview of the four SO related downstream tasks.
+SO is known to cover numerous SE topics and attracts numerous software developers.
+Among these, three tasks have been sourced from prior research or Kaggle competitions, namely question quality prediction \cite{KaggleQuality}, closed question prediction \cite{KaggleClosedPred}, and named entity recognition (NER) \cite{tabassum2020code}.
+Additionally, we introduce a novel task we have formulated, known as obsoletion detection.
 We try to cover different types of downstream tasks with varying amounts of data available for fine-tuning.
-The above tasks, described in detail below, include a multi-class classification problem with about 60k samples, a multi-class classification problem with 140k samples, a token-level tagging task with 15k samples and a binary class classification with just 942 samples.
+The above tasks, described in detail below, include a multi-class classification problem with about 60k samples, a multi-class classification problem with 140k samples, a token-level tagging task with 15k samples.
+The new task, obsoletion detection, is a binary class classification task with just 942 samples.

-\textbf{Relevance of tasks to Software Engineering (SE) community:} We have selected these four tasks based on their significance within the software engineering (SE) community and the availability of data for effective model performance comparisons.
-The first task involves predicting the quality of questions on platforms like StackOverflow.
+\textbf{Selection Rationale for downstream tasks:} Despite some claims that SO is losing relevance, the demand for human-generated responses to novel programming inquiries will persist and cannot be entirely supplanted by current technological advancements \cite{kabir2023answers}.
+We have selected these four tasks based on their significance within the SE community, their relevance to the SO data source we used for training, and the availability of data for effective model performance comparisons.
+The first task involves predicting the quality of questions on platforms like SO.
 By identifying low-quality questions, this task contributes to a more efficient and informative knowledge-sharing environment.
 The second task predicts question closures, assisting moderators in managing platform content and ensuring its quality.
-Named Entity Recognition (NER), the third task, extracts crucial technical entities from text, benefiting various SE tasks such as code search by linking APIs and libraries to documentation.
+NER, the first task, extracts crucial technical entities from text, benefiting various SE tasks such as code search by linking APIs and libraries to documentation.
 Finally, obsoletion detection, our fourth task, plays a vital role in highlighting outdated code snippets, promoting code health and security by preventing the use of vulnerable, deprecated code.
+These tasks are also relevant for evaluating the quality and safety of code generated by LLMs, which are increasingly being adopted by the SE community.
 These tasks collectively empower the development of improved tools for software developers, ultimately contributing to a more efficient and secure SE environment.